Comcast/xCOMPASS/README.md

 Please stay tuned!
 This section is a work in progress. :grin:

+# Why Do We Need It

+Privacy Threat Modeling (PTM) is part of software development lifecycle (SDL) along with the increasing awareness of data privacy.
+Unfortunately, PTM comes with the following limitations.

+1. It mostly involves human experts (i.e., threat modelers) with much manual effort.
+2. It is usually performed later in the SDL pipeline, during which much development work has been finished.
+3. App developers are usually not familiar with privacy principles (e.g., privacy laws) that can guide the development process.

+To address these limitations, we created xCOMPASS, an open-sourced framework that presents a solution that does not require much expertise/training in privacy domain to identify privacy engineering requirements during PTM.

+1. xCOMPASS presents a lightweight questionnaire (i.e., yes-no questions),
+2. identifies privacy requirements based on the answers, and
+3. maps the requirements to privacy principles (e.g., privacy laws) and mitigation strategies (e.g., de-identification).

 # Who Can Benefit

 Please stay tuned!
 This section is a work in progress. :grin: